alchemycodelab/alchemy-student-projects/February-2022-Cohort/February-2022-03-mid-projects.md

 # Alchemy Class Projects - February 2022 Cohort

-##  Projects
+## Backend / Express - 03

-Third project week in an 8 day sprint, from concept through delivery, after week 17 in the program.
+Third team projects made in a short sprint, from concept through delivery, after week 17 in the program.
 A back-end focused app using Node, Express, PostgreSQL and RESTful API calls, on fully remote teams.
 ___

 ### NetiBot